 Kinship care is the full-time care, nurturing, and protection of a child by a relative, either by blood or marriage, and can include informal connections that are not legally related but have a positive, supportive relationship with the child or family.

-Early Childhood Education Reports and Fact Sheets
+Early Care and Education Reports and Fact Sheets

 Home Visiting